Please click here to read about the earlier vicars

 District.
 In 1937 Robert Rawstorne was living at St Petroc, Cowleigh Bank

-registered there.
-By 1941 the phone book confirms hat they lived at The Cottage, Norton St Phillip near Bath.
+that they lived at The Cottage, Norton St Phillip near Bath.

 Their son Julian was born in